Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 This person didn't like people stopping in front of their house to view the marker.
 They did the only thing that would solve the problem, 2009.

-Example 2:
+Example

 We have a proposed marker for the Lake Shore House in Glenbrook.

-Glenbrook is a private community on the shore of Lake Tahoe and entry into Glenbrook is restricted to residents only (of whom have a gate code).
+Glenbrook is a private community on the shore of Lake Tahoe, and entry into Glenbrook is restricted to residents only (who have a gate code).
 Although it's a private community, the public is allowed to visit, so aside from the gate code, there's nothing to stop you from visiting the marker.
 This marker satisfies both goals in being a historically accurate location (the building itself) and having a low risk of vandalism since the marker is located within a private and well-guarded community.
 The only people who could vandalize the marker would be a Glenbook resident, but the risk of that is extremely low.

 Because Accuracy is Cool!